mariodavid/cuba-component-data-import/README.md

 Information on changes that happen through the different versions of the application component can be found in the [CHANGELOG](https://github.com/mariodavid/cuba-component-data-import/blob/master/CHANGELOG.md).
 The Changelog also contains information about breaking changes and tips on how to resolve them.

-### NOTE: Dependency: declarative-controllers
-This application component requires `declarative-controllers` as another dependency you have to add to your application.

-The reason is, that you need to extend your screen from `AnnotatableAbstractLookup` instead of `AbstractLookup`.
-This superclass is part of the app-component: [cuba-component-declarative-controllers](https://github.com/balvi/cuba-component-declarative-controllers).

-Technically it is not strictly required to directly add the dependency to `declarative-controllers`, since `data-import` already has a dependency on it.

-However: since you directly depend on the app component (with extending your classes from `AnnotatableAbstractLookup`), it is a best practice to explicitly declare the dependency to it.

 ## Supported DBMS

 The following databases are supported by this application component: